kobinarth-panchalingam/Food-Order-App/README.md

 2. Create a new branch for your feature or bug fix.
 3. Make your changes and test thoroughly.
 4. Create a pull request with a clear description of your changes.

 ## Contact

-For questions, feedback, or support, please contact Kobinarth Panchalingam at kobinarth22@gmail.com.

-## Project Status

-This project is actively maintained and under continuous development.
-We appreciate your contributions and feedback to make it even better.

-## Installation

-1. To set up this project locally, follow these steps:
-2. Clone the repository to your local machine.
-3. Navigate to the project directory.
-4. Run npm install to install the required dependencies.
-5. Configure the environment variables in the .env file as described in the Prerequisites section.
-6. Run npm start to launch the application locally.

-## Usage

-Once the project is set up, you can use it as described below:

-1. Login: Start by logging into the system.
-2. Food Menu: Browse the available food items and select the quantity you want to order.
-3. Order Confirmation: After selecting items, click the "Submit" button to confirm your order.
-4. Order Place: You will be asked to choose an order place (e.g., Esaki, University) when confirming your order.
-5. Expense Split: The system will automatically split the expenses among the group members using Splitwise integration.
-6. Past Orders: You can also view past orders in the "Past Orders" section.

-## Contributing

-We welcome contributions from the open-source community.
-If you'd like to contribute to this project, please follow these guidelines:

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Make your changes and test thoroughly.
-4. Create a pull request with a clear description of your changes.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Contact